Unboxed-Software/solana-course/content/intro-to-reading-data.md

 > *JSON-RPC is a stateless, light-weight remote procedure call (RPC) protocol.
 Primarily this specification defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over http, or in many various message passing environments.
 It uses [JSON](http://www.json.org/) ([RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)) as data format.*
 >

 In practice, this specification simply involves sending a JSON object representing a method you want to call.
-You can do this with sockets, http, and more.
+You can do this with [websocket](https://en.wikipedia.org/wiki/WebSocket), http, and more.

 This JSON object needs four members:

 - `jsonrpc` - The JSON RPC version number.
-This needs to be *exactly* `"2.0"`.
+This needs to be *exactly* `&quot;2.0&quot;`.
 - `id` - An identifier that you choose for identifying the call.
 This can be a string or a whole number.
 - `method` - The name of the method you want to invoke.
 - `params` - An array containing the parameters to use during the method invocation.